flancia-coop/doc.anagora.org/mohammed-aldhari.md

 Their travel costs are very expensive.
 It is not possible to leave for a country where it is possible to find a job So I will leave them to the mercy of war
+I may find an opportunity to apply for asylum.
+Or maybe get a work visa.
+Or maybe I can get a job online through which I can live in India, Egypt or Jordan.
+If I had long term support I would have taken them with me.